Home > Mortgage Types > Income Issues

 Lenders usually start with documentation.
 They want to understand what you earn, how long you have earned it, whether it is stable, and whether it is likely to continue.

 Depending on your situation, they may look at Notices of Assessment, tax returns, job letters, pay stubs, T4s, T4As, business financials, contracts, invoices, and bank statements.
-The exact mix depends on whether you are salaried, commissioned, incorporated, a sole proprietor, or earning from multiple sources.

 In practical terms, the lender is trying to answer two questions: is the income real, and is it dependable enough to support the mortgage payment?